-October is the National Breast Cancer Awareness month and the Chicago Wolves have once again partnered with A Silver Lining Foundation to help create awareness of this all-too-common disease.
-Every October the Chicago Wolves host their Breast Cancer Awareness Day with proceeds benefiting A Silver Lining Foundation and Chicago Wolves Charities.
+October is National Breast Cancer Awareness Month and the Chicago Wolves have once again partnered with A Silver Lining Foundation to help create awareness of this all-too-common disease.
+Every October the Chicago Wolves host Breast Cancer Awareness Night with proceeds benefiting A Silver Lining Foundation and Chicago Wolves Charities.
 Provided below is more information about A Silver Lining Foundation and breast cancer.

 A Silver Lining Foundation is comprised of the following four programs: